 Stage 3: The Valiant Fall

 With every play, story or movie, there is a final part.
 Most stories tend to lean towards a happy ending.
-After all the adversity faced in the middle part of the story, the ending serves up the chance for the protagonist to overcome said adversity, and live out his/her days peacefully.
+After all the adversity faced in the middle part of the story, the ending serves up the chance for the protagonist to overcome said adversity and live out his/her days peacefully.
 Not for Arsenal though.
-February/March are the months that spell impeding doom for the club.
-It is the time where Arsenal fall away from the league, and also the period where they exit the Champions League last 16 stage in the same vain - though they are in the Europa League this time round.
-Its the period where the fans voice their displeasure in a deafening unison.
+February/March are the months that spell impending doom for the club.
+It is the time where Arsenal fall away from the league, and also the period where they exit the Champions League last 16 stages in the same vain—though they are in the Europa League this time around.
+Its the period where the fans voice their displeasure in deafening unison.
 The banners unfurl with a gust of wind - signalling out their allegiance (or lack of) towards Wenger.
-Its a story of a systematic fall that we all know of, as if it was the same bedtime story our parents read to us at night.
+Its a story of a systematic fall that we all know of as if it was the same bedtime story our parents read to us at night.
 We know the words verbatim, yet we still watch the fall.
 "February is [still] coming".

 The season is still in its early stages, so it is hard to discern which stage Arsenal are at, at the moment, but be vigilant of the signs.
 What is certain though, is that when the curtains fall to signal the ending of the show, there will be a raucous reaction from the audience.
 Will it be boos or cheers?
 Sit tight.